Skip to content

 Link to this section

-1. Go to the Applications section on the Kinde homepage and select Add application.
+1. On the Kinde home page, select Add application.

 4. Select Save.